cristianoc/arc-challenge/ARC_FORMALIZATION.md

       0 1
       0 0
       ```
+    - **Invert Colors Spec:**
+      ```
+      0 1
+      1 1
+      ```

 **Analysis:**

-- **Vertical Flip Spec:** Flipping the input grid vertically yields the correct output on the examples.
+- **Vertical Flip Spec:** This spec flips the grid along its vertical axis and is consistent with the example.
-- **Horizontal Flip Spec:** Flipping the input grid horizontally also yields the correct output on the examples.
+- **Horizontal Flip Spec:** This spec flips the grid along its horizontal axis and is also consistent with the example.
+- **Invert Colors Spec:** This spec inverts the colors of the grid, which is another consistent transformation based on the example.
-- **Identity Spec:** The Identity Spec would leave the grid unchanged, so it is not a solution for the examples.
+- **Identity Spec:** The Identity Spec leaves the grid unchanged and does not match the example output.

 **Why This Task is Not Well-Defined:**

-This task is not well-defined because it has multiple minimal solutions within the set of expressible specs.
-Both the **Vertical Flip Spec** and **Horizontal Flip Spec** are valid solutions and are equally minimal in the partial order.
-In the test case, these specs produce different outputs, highlighting the ambiguity.
+This task is not well-defined because the provided example can be solved by multiple minimal specifications, each of which produces different outputs for the test input.
+Specifically, both the **Vertical Flip Spec** and **Horizontal Flip Spec** are minimal, but they produce different outputs when applied to the test input.
+Additionally, the **Invert Colors Spec** offers another solution, though it is more complex and not minimal compared to the flip specs.
+The existence of these multiple minimal solutions, combined with their differing outputs for the test case, introduces ambiguity and prevents the determination of a unique minimal solution.
+Therefore, the task is not well-defined.